-The Pantone colour institute is essentially the global ‘trendsetter’ for colour.
-They are the unit within Pantone which highlight the top seasonal colour of the year, forecasting global colour trends and partnering with brands to effectively leverage the power, psychology, and emotion of colour in their design strategy.
+The Pantone colour institute is essentially the global 'trendsetter' for colour.
+They are the unit within Pantone which highlights the year's top seasonal colour, forecasting global colour trends and partnering with brands to effectively leverage the power, psychology, and emotion of colour in their design strategy.

 To mix things up a bit for 2021, Pantone has chosen two colours – Yellow and Gray.
 Why two instead of one?
-Well, it's all to do with the rocky road that was 2020.
-Pantone wanted a marriage of “two independent colours that highlight how different elements come together to support one another.
-Practical and rock-solid but at the same time warming and optimistic”.
+Well, it's all to do with the rocky road that was in 2020.
+Pantone wanted a marriage of two, independent colours that highlight how different elements come together to support one another.
+Practical and rock-solid but at the same time warming and optimistic.

 How the colours are chosen

 For over 20 years, Pantone’s Colour of the Year has influenced not only the fashion industry, but home furnishings, industrial design, product packaging and graphic design.

 The selection requires thoughtful consideration and trend analysis with Pantone’s colour experts combing the world looking for new colour influences.
 Films in production, art collections, emerging artists, travel destinations as well as current socio-economic conditions.